 In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes," which simplifies various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exception to the general principles in ASC 740 and also clarifies and amends existing guidance to improve consistent application.
 The new guidance is effective for us for the year ending March 31, 2022 and interim reporting periods during the year ending March 31, 2022.
 The Company adopted the accounting standard in October 2022.
-We do not except that the adoption of this guidance will have a material impact on our financial position, results of operations and cash flows.
+The adoption of this guidance had no material impact on our financial position, results of operations and cash flows.